 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
 Governmental fund types recognize bond premiums and discounts, as well as issuance costs, during the current period.
 The face amount of the debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, even if withheld from the actual net proceeds received, are reported as debt service expenditures.

 Fund Balance/Net Assets: In the basic financial statements, governmental funds report reservations of fund balance for amounts that are not available for appropriation or are legally restricted by outside parties for use for a specific purpose.
-At June 30, 2006, reservations of fund balance consist of amounts reserved for debt service, which are used to segregate that portion of fund balance legally restricted for debt service payments as required by the bond indenture.
+At June 30, 2007, reservations of fund balance consist of amounts reserved for debt service, which are used to segregate that portion of fund balance legally restricted for debt service payments as required by the bond indenture.